 HDMI Investigated - Are expensive cables a scam?

 What's the difference in performance between a £5 HDMI cable and a £100 one?
-Ben Pitt weighs up the arguments and puts some cables to the test.
+We find out

 Expensive HDMI cables have been a bit of a hot topic for us, and the consumer electronics industry as a whole, for some years.
 Some believe they're a waste of money; it's a digital cable, so either it works or it doesn't.
 Others claim there's potential for subtle variations in performance, while some insist that there's a huge gulf between the picture and sound quality from cheap and expensive cables, and that the differences are easy to spot.
 So who's right?